dbuezas/lovelace-plotly-graph-card/readme.md

 entities:
   - entity: sensor.openweathermap_humidity
     internal: true
-    period: 5minute # important so the datapoints align in the x axis
+    period: 5minute # important so the datapoints align in the x axis.
+Alternative to the resample filter using statistics
     filters:
       - map_y: parseFloat(y)
       - store_var: relative_humidity